epezent/implot/README.md

 ImGui::DestroyContext();
 ```

+You should be good to go!

-Of course, this assumes you already have an ImGui-ready environment.
-If not, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.
+If you want to test ImPlot quickly, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

 ## Special Notes

 - If you experience data truncation and/or visual glitches, it is **HIGHLY** recommended that you EITHER:
     1) Handle the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer when using 16-bit indices (the official OpenGL3 renderer supports this) and use an ImGui version with patch [imgui@f6120f8](https://github.com/ocornut/imgui/commit/f6120f8e16eefcdb37b63974e6915a3dd35414be), OR...
-    2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file.
+    2) Enable 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your ImGui `imconfig.h` file.
-- By default, no anti-aliasing is done on line plots for performance reasons.
+- By default, no anti-aliasing is done on line plots for performance gains.
 If you use 4x MSAA, then you likely won't even notice.
 However, you can enable software AA per-plot with the `ImPlotFlags_AntiAliased` flag, or globally with `ImPlot::GetStyle().AntiAliasedLines = true;`.

 ## FAQ